-- Heat the milks together in your cheese pot over low heat.
+- Heat the milk together in a large pot over low heat.
 Bring the temperature up slowly to 92°F. (This should take about 25 minutes.)

-- Stir in the starter by sprinkling it across the surface of the milk, letting it rehydrate for about 5 minutes before stirring it in with your cheese spoon with long, up-and-down motions for 1 solid minute.
+- Stir in the starter by sprinkling it across the surface of the milk, letting it rehydrate for about 5 minutes before stirring it in thoroughly for 1 solid minute.

 - Cover the milk and maintain the temperature at 92°F for 45 minutes.
-After this ripening time, stir in the rennet using the long, up-and-down motions used for incorporating the starter.
-Cover and let it set for 1 hour, continuing to maintain the temp at 92°F for the duration of the time.
+After this ripening time, stir in the rennet using long, up-and-down motions.
+Cover and let it set for 1 hour, continuing to maintain the temp at 92°F for the entire time.

-- Once you have a clean break, cut the curds into 1/2-inch pieces and let them rest for about 5 minutes.
-Slowly start to bring the temperature to 104°F. Once your curds have reached this temperature, remove them from the heat and stir the curds continuously for 15 minutes to shrink the curds to about dime size.
+- Once there is a clean break in the curd, cut the curd into ½-inch pieces and let them rest for about 5 minutes.
+Slowly start to bring the temperature to 104°F. Once the curds have reached 104°F, remove them from the heat and stir the curds continuously for 15 minutes to shrink the curds to about dime size.

-- Place the curds back onto the stove at low heat and carefully bring the heat up to 118°F, continuing to stir frequently.
+- Place the pot back on the stove at low heat and carefully bring the heat up to 118°F, continuing to stir frequently.
 Once this temperature has been reached, stop stirring the curds and allow them to settle.
 Cover and maintain the temperature at 118°F.